simara-svatopluk/iban-validator-clojure/README.md

 Goal of this project is to demonstrate that Clojure can be useful.
 Mainly for me.

+# Try It

+In console run `lein ring server`

+That should open a browser, and follow instructions there

 # Thanks

 Special thanks to my wife for patience;